A Note on Surgical Eigenstructure Assignment via State Feedback: Abstract

 \section{Abstract}

-Assignability of all eigenvalues and a subset of key eigenvectors/generalized eigenvectors of a linear time-invariant system via state feedback is considered.
-We clarify that, if the key eigenvectors/generalized eigenvectors and their associated eigenvalues satisfy the classical conditions for full eigenstructure assignment, the remaining eigenvalues can be assigned at will.
+A method for assigning all eigenvalues and a subset of key eigenvectors/generalized eigenvectors of a linear time-invariant system via state feedback is developed, which is complete in the sense that it encompasses the repeated-eigenvalue case.
+Our analysis shows that it is sufficient for the key eigenvectors/generalized eigenvectors and their associated eigenvalues to lie within the subspaces identified in the classical eigenstructure assignment literature, whereupon the remaining eigenvalues can be assigned at will.
+The developed method is computationally attractive and also provides a constructive proof for the assignability condition.
+Finally, a generalization of the problem where some eigenvalues may also be left unspecified is addressed.